 - Have you been married previously?

-- If any child should predecease a parent, should their share pass through to their children?
-(If yes, you will need to provide grandchildren's names and dates of birth)
+- If any child should die before a parent, should their share of the estate pass through to their children?
+(If yes, you will need to provide grandchildren's names and dates of birth.)

-- In the event of your death, who should be the guardian of your minor children? (a guardian has physical and legal control over your children until they reach the age of eighteen — you typically name a first and second choice)
+- In the event of your death, who should be the guardian of your minor children?
+(A guardian has physical and legal control over your children until they reach age 18.
+You typically name a first and second choice for guardianship.)

 - Other pertinent family information or additional explanations of family concerns

-- Do you wish to have a trust established for the benefit of your spouse and/or children?
+- Do you wish to have a living trust established for your spouse or children?

-- If yes to the above, please indicate who the trustee(s) should be.
-(A trustee manages the assets for your children or other beneficiaries until they reach specified ages.
-If you do not establish a trust, children inherit at age eighteen.
-You may name an individual, bank or trust company, or both.)
+- If you want a living trust, indicate who the trustee(s) should be.
+(A trustee manages your children's or other beneficiaries' assets until they reach specified ages.
+If you do not establish a trust, children inherit at age 18.
+You may name an individual, a bank, a trust company, or more than one of these.)

-- Any terms of distribution?
-(Such as education, marriage, etc.)
+- Any terms of distribution for beneficiaries (e.g., education, marriage, etc.)?

 Personal Representative Information

-- Who should be the Personal Representative ("executor") of your estate?
-(A Personal Representative is responsible for probating your will, paying your debts, collecting your assets, and settling your estate.)
+- Who should be your estate's personal representative ("executor")?
+(A personal representative is responsible for probating your will, paying your debts, collecting your assets, and settling your estate.)

-- First choice (Spouse is normally named first)
+- First choice (your spouse is commonly named first)

 - Second choice

-- Do you wish to make reference in your will to a separate list of any specific bequests of items of personal property that you wish to give to children or others?
-(The advantage of such a list is that it may be changed without changing your will.)
+- Do you want your will to refer to a separate list of any specific bequests of personal property?
+(You can change such a list without changing your will.)